-Mr. Cregan is a Washington attorney and government relations professional with over 30 years of experience in advocating for clients and employers before Federal courts, Federal agencies, and the Congress of the United States.
+Cregan is a Washington attorney and government relations professional with over 30 years of experience in advocating his clients' and employers' positions before Federal courts, Federal agencies and the Congress of the United States.
 A member of the D.C.
 Bar, U.S. Supreme Court Bar, and the Bars of subordinate Federal courts, he is an active member of the American Bar Association, the Postal Bar Association, the American Society of Association Executives, the Copyright Society of the United States, and other professional organizations.

-Mr. Cregan's areas of expertise include Legislative and Regulatory Practice, Administrative Litigation, Postal Service and Postal Regulatory Commission matters, First Amendment issues, Intellectual Property, and Employment Law.
+Cregan's areas of expertise include legislative practice, administrative litigation, Postal Service and Postal Regulatory Commission matters, First Amendment issues, intellectual property and employment law.

-Mr. Cregan was educated at Fordham University (B.A.
+Cregan was educated at Fordham University (B.A.
 Political Science) and the George Washington University National Law Center (Juris Doctor, with Honors).
-Born in New York City, Mr. Cregan has been a resident of the Washington area since the 1970's.
-He is married and has three children.